Video

 Mosaic Video element playback options with settings for Autoplay, Muted, Loop, Controls, and Plays inline

 • Autoplay: If enabled, the video will attempt to play automatically when the page loads.
 Most browsers require ‘Muted’ to be turned on for autoplaying to happen.
+Learn the details.

 • Muted: Silences the video by default.
 Required for autoplay to work on most browsers.